-Tieghan Killackey, a passionate researcher in the field of cardiovascular care, has joined the Lawrence Bloomberg Faculty of Nursing as an Assistant Professor (tenure stream), and as the RBC Financial Group Chair in Cardiovascular Nursing Research, a position jointly held at University Health Network (UHN)’s Peter Munk Cardiac Centre.
+Tieghan Killackey, a passionate researcher in the field of cardiovascular care, has joined the Lawrence Bloomberg Faculty of Nursing as an Assistant Professor (tenure stream), and as the RBC Chair in Cardiovascular Nursing Research, a position jointly held at University Health Network (UHN)’s Peter Munk Cardiac Centre.

 Killackey begins her role on October 1, 2024.